Schedule Generator

 Using the Schedule Generator

-To begin, click the Schedule Generator icon on your dashboard or select it from the Schedule Manager menu.
+To begin, click the Schedule Generator icon from the Quick Access widget on your dashboard or navigate to the sidebar and select Schedule Manager > Generate New Schedule.

 Step 1: Setting Schedule Parameters